JACKDANIELS-777/Excel_Intreperter/README.md

 ];
 "

-this is valid code mabye it will help you figure out the rest of the syntax.
+this is valid code maybe it will help you figure out the rest of the syntax.
 The above Highlights that nesting is possible etc.